elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/SENTIMENT ANALYSIS USING HUGGINGFACE/readme.md

 This project serves as an introduction to Unstructured data exploitation, especially Natural Language Processing data, using ML.

+The fine-tuned machine learning model will be used to used to create a Gradio app that will be hosted on Hugging Face.

 ## About
 The data comes from tweets collected and classified through Crowdbreaks.org [Muller, Martin M., and Marcel Salathe.
 "Crowdbreaks: Tracking Health Trends Using Public Social Media Data and Crowdsourcing."
 Frontiers in public health 7 (2019).].
 Tweets have been classified as pro-vaccine (1), neutral (0) or anti-vaccine (-1).
 The tweets have had usernames and web addresses removed.